peco/peco/README.md

 Specifies the query line's prompt string.
 When specified, takes precedence over the configuration file's `Prompt` section.
 The default value is `QUERY>`

+### --layout `top-down|bottom-up`

+Specifies the display layout.
+Default is `top-down`, where query prompt is at the top, followed by the list, then the system status message line. `bottom-up` changes this to the list first (displayed in reverse order), the query prompt, and then the system status message line.

 Configuration File
 ==================